-Join a Department - Change of Degree Audit (CODA)
+Join a Department - Change of Degree Application (CODA)*

-The CODA process was designed to help undergraduates join an engineering degree-granting program.
+The CODA process was designed to help undergraduates in joining an engineering degree-granting program.
 Undergraduates will follow the CODA guidelines listed below to officially join degree programs in the College of Engineering.

 Students begin the CODA process, steps to officially joining a professional degree program, by compiling an Engineering Success Score (ESS) based solely on their performance in the following six pre-engineering Success courses:

 - PY 205 - Physics for Engineers and Scientists I